minhtran241/flexiconnect-architecture/README.md

             ```sh
             go get -u github.com/jackc/pgconn
             ```
     -   [github.com/jackc/pgx](https://github.com/jackc/pgx) is a higher level libraries, high performance interface that exposes PostgreSQL-specific features such as `LISTEN` / `NOTIFY` and `COPY`.
 It also includes an adapter for the standard `database/sql` interface.
-The toolkit component is a related set of packages that implement PostgreSQL functionality such as parsing the wire protocol and type mapping between PostgreSQL and Go.
+The toolkit component is a related set of packages that implement `PostgreSQL` functionality such as parsing the wire protocol and type mapping between `PostgreSQL` and `Go`.
         -   Installation
             ```sh
             go get -u github.com/jackc/pgx/v4